 Why Visit Munich?

-Munich embodies Bavarian Gemütlichkeit (cozy contentment), where beer gardens under chestnut trees serve liters in traditional steins, Oktoberfest draws six million revelers annually, and Alpine peaks beckon from the city's southern horizon.
-Germany's third-largest city balances lederhosen traditions with BMW headquarters' modern architecture, creating a uniquely prosperous blend of old and new.
-Marienplatz's heart beats with the Glockenspiel's mechanical show at 11am, while the twin onion-domed towers of Frauenkirche define skylines.
+Munich embodies Bavarian Gemütlichkeit (cozy contentment), where beer gardens under centuries-old chestnut trees serve Mass liters in traditional steins to lederhosen-clad locals, Oktoberfest draws 6+ million revelers annually to the world's largest folk festival, and Alpine peaks visible from rooftops beckon just an hour south.
+Germany's third-largest city (population 1.5 million; 6 million metro) balances deeply-rooted traditions—lederhosen, dirndls, and oompah bands—with BMW and Siemens headquarters' sleek modern architecture, creating a uniquely prosperous blend where old and new Bavaria coexist in Europe's richest major city.
+Marienplatz's heart beats with the Neues Rathaus Glockenspiel's mechanical show at 11am (and noon, 5pm in summer) when 43 bells and 32 life-sized figures reenact historical scenes, while Frauenkirche's twin onion-domed towers (each 99 meters, designed to stay under 100m limit) define Munich skylines visible across the city.

-The English Garden rivals Central Park in size, offering nude sunbathing meadows (yes, really), standing-wave surfing on the Eisbach stream, and the Chinesischer Turm beer garden's 7,000 seats beneath wooden pagoda.
-Nymphenburg Palace's rococo grandeur and manicured gardens reveal Bavarian royal summer residence splendor across vast grounds perfect for afternoon wandering.
-Art lovers worship at the Alte Pinakothek's Rubens and Dürer, the Neue Pinakothek's Impressionists, and Pinakothek der Moderne's contemporary collections.
+The English Garden, one of the world's largest urban parks at 3.7 km², rivals Central Park and London's Hyde Park, offering nude sunbathing meadows in designated FKK areas (yes, really—Munich's liberal side), standing-wave surfing on the Eisbach stream where wet-suited surfers ride the artificial rapid year-round even in snow, and the Chinesischer Turm (Chinese Tower) beer garden's 7,000 seats beneath the 25-meter wooden pagoda where Bavarian bands play weekends.
+Nymphenburg Palace's rococo grandeur and geometrically-manicured French gardens reveal Bavarian Wittelsbach royal summer residence splendor across vast 200-hectare grounds perfect for afternoon wandering, swan-filled canals, and Amalienburg hunting lodge's Hall of Mirrors.
+Art lovers worship at the Alte Pinakothek's Old Masters (Rubens, Dürer, Raphael) in one of world's finest pre-1800 collections, the Neue Pinakothek's 19th-century European art including Impressionists, and Pinakothek der Moderne's four museums under one roof covering contemporary art, design, and architecture.

 What to Do